 And the third thing I did was I changed the order that I eat my food and I do fiber then fats and proteins then carbs when it's convenient.

 And now these three things are not what moved the needle the most for me, but they are what helped me to refine the process once I got really close to where I wanted to be.
 So I could eke out a little more of that weight loss and, and shed those last three or so pounds.

 The bigger wins are actually in the concepts that I mentioned earlier, the timing, the stress, the fuel source, all of that that really are where you're gonna see the big wins.

-If you'd like me to teach you that framework, I would love to.
-Hop on the wait list for my next six week workshop.
+If you'd like me to teach you that framework, sign up for my 6-week workshop.
 Honestly, you can learn this stuff in about six days, but I give you six weeks to do it.
 And I'm available for coaching and feedback the entire time to help you win your journey.

-You can learn more looking at the waitlist description.
-You can pop message over to me, but I encourage you, if weight loss is something that has alluded you and it's something that you really want to take care of this year, then reach out to me and we will see if it's a good fit.
+You can learn more looking at the description.
+You can also pop a message over to me, but I encourage you, if weight loss is something that has alluded you and something you really want to take care of this year, then reach out to me and we will see if it's a good fit.